When people feel bad, they feel that their pain is so bad that no one can really understand it.

 Sometimes the best way to show understanding is to admit that we can’t understand just how bad a person feels.
 That’s why a person who is hurting would probably rather have us say, “Your pain must be awful.
 I wish I could understand just how you feel.”

 The key to understanding the other person is identifying their feeling.
 These feelings can be implied in body language or tone.
-So it’s helpful to make the implied explicit by commenting in what we observe: “You sound angry, your shouting.”
+So it’s helpful to make the implied explicit by commenting in what we observe:

-“You look sad, your crying.”
+“You look sad, you are crying.”

-“You seem worried, your trembling.”
+“You seem worried, you are trembling.”

 After we have listened carefully (and watched carefully) to learn how a person is feeling, we might do one of the following:

 -”You feel strongly about this!”